 Vinaigrettes aren’t just for green salads!
 Check out more of our healthy salad dressings in some of our favorite non-leafy salads:

 - 2 Tablespoons lemon juice

-- Combine strawberries, oil, vinegar, and lemon juice in a blender or food processor.
+- Combine all ingredients in a blender or food processor.
 Blend until smooth.

 - Add salt to taste.
 Enjoy!